ocaml/dune/doc/explanation/preprocessing.rst

 of compilation.
 Also, when several preprocessors use ``ppxlib``, they can be combined in preprocessing program that traverses the AST only once.

-However, some specific code generators or preprocessors require to have direct access to the compilation artefacts of their dependencies.
-As a result, they need to be used with the classic pipeline, even if it is slower.
+However, some specific code generators or preprocessors require direct access to the compilation artefacts of their dependencies.
+Therefore they need to be used with the classic pipeline, even if it is slower.
 Note that a PPX is able to know if it was called as part of ``ocamldep -ppx`` or ``ocamlopt -ppx``, so it can act differently in each phase.

-Dune chooses the pipeline to use depending depending on the :doc:`../reference/preprocessing-spec` used.
-It will use the fast pipeline, except if ``(staged_pps)`` is used.
+Dune chooses which pipeline to use depending on the provided :doc:`../reference/preprocessing-spec`.
+It will select the fast pipeline, unless ``(staged_pps)`` is used.
 In that case, the classic pipeline is used.

 In the case of the fast pipeline, a single executable is built and accepts arguments for all preprocessors.